 Sangamon Valley Trail

 The Sangamon Valley Trail is the newest asset for the Springfield cycling community.
-It spans from Centennial Park at Bunker Hill Rd.on the south to Winch Lane and Stewart Park on the north.
+It spans from Centennial Park at Bunker Hill Rd.on the south to Winch Lane and Stewart Park trail head in the middle.
 It is an easy ride, fairly scenic,and mostly level with only one moderately steep grade as you leave Stewart Park.
 The 5.5 miles of paved trail is a straight shot past farm fields, through subdivisions, into and out of the woods, and over several bridges, including a long span bridge that provides a wonderful overview of Spring Creek.
 Nice place to take a break — just don’t drop your water bottle, or you will have to climb down 60 feet to retrieve it.
-Eventually this trail will extend northward across the Sangamon River Valley into the Athens/Petersburg area near the Lincoln sites at New Salem.
-Six more miles are being added to this trail, with a spring or early summer completion date.
-It is rideable right now,…well some of it.
-If you have a bike that can handle a little tight packed gravel, you can ride from the current end of the trail, near Stewart park, north for 2.5 miles to the 1600 foot long trestle at the Sangamon river.
-The deck is not installed on the trestle yet so don’t try to cross!
-You can see the trail on the other side and usually riders looking at you from that side.
-I’m working on a commemorative jersey for this trail so stay in touch with the shop for updates.
+This trail now extends northward across the Sangamon River Valley into the Athens/Petersburg area near the Lincoln sites at New Salem.
+Six more miles have been added to this trail.
+This new section starts near Stewart park and heads north for 2.5 miles to the 1600 foot long trestle at the Sangamon river.
+The bridge is a great place to rest and provides a great over look of the historic Sangamon river.
+Continuing north on the trail you will soon arrive at a second very tall trestle with great views of the bottom lands.
+From there it’s a short ride to the northern trail head at Andrew road.
+There is a parking lot and a porta potty at this site.
+And finally…one more mile north to the end of the trail at Irwin bridge road.
+Athens Illinois is to the north and west.
+I’m am offering a commemorative jersey for this trail so Pop by the shop and pick one up.
+Part of the proceeds will go to trail maintenance.

 Lost Bridge Trail